DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 - Click link in sign in email
 - Get redirected to the form

-But if a user hasn’t seen the email, and they are signing in for another purpose, we need to prompt them too.
+But if a user has not seen the email, and they are signing in for another purpose, we need to prompt them too.

 ### Don’t do anything smart with the link